i-archanasenthil/streamlit-aws-atrial-fibrilation-prediction/Requirement Documentation.md

 - Google Colab **Jupter Notebook** with python **version Python 3.11.11** to facilitate building a deep learning model.

-- **Amazon Web Services** user credentials with **EC2 instance** with enough compute power to run the deep learning model by atleast 1000 users at the same time and generate graphs and dashboards for the **web application** through Streamlit.
+- **Amazon Web Services** user credentials with **EC2 instance** with enough compute power to run the deep learning model by atleast 1000 users at the same time and generate visualizations and report in the form of dashboards for the **web application** through Streamlit.

 - **S3 storage bucket** to help store the results of the data entered for the patient and also to utilize the graphs, dashboards for our analysis.